-8. Pretense tales to hide things
+8. Pretense tales to hide things.

-9. Accustomed countermeasures
+9. Accustomed countermeasures.

 In order to make changes in their daily routines, a person suffering from depression can tend to make changes in their routines to welcome a change and calm down their mind.

-10. Constant efforts to look overjoyed
+10. Constant efforts to look overjoyed.

 In order to keep everyone around them happy, your friend or loved one will always pretend to be happy whilst they suffer from depression.
 They feel they will lower the happiness quotient if they show their sadness and often cover up what they actually feel.

-11. In search of acceptance and affection
+11. In search of acceptance and affection.

-12. Overanalyzing every aspect
+12. Overanalyzing every aspect.

-13. They make others suffering their sufferings
+13. They make others suffering their sufferings.

-Whilst watching others suffer, depressed people, tend to absorb these sufferings and make them their own sufferings
+Whilst watching others suffer, depressed people, tend to absorb these sufferings and make them their own sufferings.

-14. Looking at the darker side
+14. Looking at the darker side.

-These may take a passive form such as, “I don’t really care if I die” or an active form, such as “Sometimes I feel like jumping off the cliff.”
+These may take a passive form such as, “I don’t really care if I die” or an active form, such as “Sometimes I feel like jumping off a cliff.”
 Whilst some people blow these statements off as a joke and don’t take them seriously, what they fail to understand is that people suffering from depression take it seriously.